Hoekz/JS-TDD-201/Timing/module-timing.md

 And in [our second test](/Timing/sinon.test.js#L27-38) we can see that calling `cancel` (which calls `clearTimeout`) does indeed stop the waiting function from executing after 1 second.

+### setInterval instance

+Looking at the function using `setInterval` in [timing.js](/Timing/timing.js#L12-20), we can see it follows a very similar pattern, exposing a `value` that increments every second until the `cancel` function is called.